renoki-co/charts/charts/laravel-octane/README.md

 ## 🚀 Installation

 To create a Laravel project image for Docker, head over to [renoki-co/laravel-helm-demo](https://github.com/renoki-co/laravel-helm-demo) to get started.
-The dockerfile differs from the usual PHP-FPM-based image, so make sure to read the documentation.
+The Dockerfile differs based on the project you want to deploy, and there you will find a demo application to run to understand the basics.

-Install Helm chart repository:
+To install the Helm chart repository:

 ```bash
 $ helm repo add renoki-co https://helm.renoki-co.org
 $ helm repo update
 ```

-Install Laravel chart:
+Install Laravel Octane chart:

 ```bash
 $ helm upgrade laravel-octane-app \